cameron-yee/whiteboardproblems/README.md

 19. Memoized Fibonacci
     * Problem: Implement a performant recursive function for the fibonacci series.

-    * Solution File: NOT CREATED YET
+    * Solution File: memoizedfibonacci.js

 20. Staircase
     * Problem: For a given number of steps, print out a “staircase” using hashes and spaces.

     * Example: steps(3), "#  \n## \n###\n"

-    * Solution File: NOT CREATED YET
+    * Solution File: staircase.js

 21. Pyramid
     * Problem: For a given number of levels, print out a “pyramid” using hashes and spaces.